 - Total joint replacement: Similar to arthroplasty, you can expect a recovery time of between 2-6 weeks for total joint replacement.

 Surgery is not recommended for everyone.
-If your TMJ responds to non-invasive treatment options, you are best to stick with these.
-If despite pain and discomfort, you still have a full range of motion in your jaw joint, surgery will not likely improve your condition.
+If your temporomandibular joint responds to non-invasive treatment options, you are best to stick with these.
+If, despite pain and discomfort, you still have a full range of motion in your jaw joint, surgery will not likely improve your condition.

 If you have any underlying medical condition that could hinder recovery or put you at a greater risk of undergoing general anesthesia, surgery is not likely a good option for you.
 Your dental professional will continue to work with you to find non-invasive options that can help reduce your discomfort.